MIDL-Conference/midl-website-2020/pages/video-help.md

 # Recording help

 This page is to help authors to record their presentation.
-Rquirements of the said presentation are available in the [author instructions](author-instructions.html#video_instructions).
+Requirements of the said presentation are available in the [author instructions](author-instructions.html#video_instructions).

 While we are unable to provide individualized technical support to help you create these videos, we provide on this page several examples on how to record a video of your presentation, and some instructions to convert the recording if needed.

-This page is still under construction, as we add more methods to record your talk.
-If you find another, good method to do so, you can share it with us at [2020@midl.io](mailto:2020.midl.io).

-First, a quick reminder of the requirement:
+Quick reminder of the requirement:

 * `16/9` aspect ratio
 * Resolution at least `1920x1080p`